SiliconLabs/simplicity_sdk/app/bluetooth/example/bt_soc_iop_test/readme.md

 The IOP test consists of a sequence of BLE operations executed between a mobile device and an EFR32 SoC running the interoperability test embedded software (the embedded device).

 To flash the embedded software into one of the supported boards, create the example **Bluetooth - SoC Interoperability Test**, build it, and flash it to the target.

 Then run the script *iop_create_bl_files.sh* (for MacOS/Linux) or *iop_create_bl_files.ps1* (for Windows powershell).
 The script generates two files into the *output_gbl* folder that is inside the project folder: *ota-dfu_ack.gbl* and *ota-dfu_non_ack.gbl*.

 These files must be provided to the IOP Test on Simplicity Connect mobile app when prompted to do so.
 Copy them to the mobile phone's local storage or a cloud drive that is accessible from the mobile phone.
 The file *ota-dfu_ack.gbl* is used for the first OTA test and *ota-dfu_non_ack.gbl* for the second OTA test.

-Note that you must have a bootloader flashed to the board as well, otherwise the firmware will not run.
-See below under **Troubleshooting** for instructions on various ways to flash a bootloader.
+Note that you must have a bootloader flashed onto the board as well, otherwise the firmware will not run.
+Bootloader features are also required because of the OTA DFU (over-the-air device firmware update) test cases.

+While OTA DFU is handled by the *In-Place OTA DFU* component for Series 2 devices, for Series 3 devices the *Application OTA DFU* component is used.
+With *In-Place OTA* (Series 2), the *Bluetooth Apploader OTA DFU* bootloader type shall be pre-flashed.
+For *Application OTA DFU* (Series 3), an *Internal Storage* bootloader shall be pre-flashed (in case there are more variants, choose one with at least 368k bootloader slot storage).
+For more information see the **Troubleshooting** section below.

+(Note that while for Series 3 devices only the *Application OTA DFU* is supported, Series 2 devices with at least 768k FLASH support both scenarios.
+I you wish to test it, just switch the *In-Place OTA DFU* component to *Application OTA DFU* under the *Software Components* tab and flash the other bootloader.)

 Once the example and bootloader are flashed to the target you should see the information on the mainboard display shown below.
 If you are using a mainboard without display (e.g., Explorer Kit) then you will see information being sent out through the UART, which can be captured by a terminal on the PC (more information [here](#collecting-additional-data-from-the-embedded-device)).